-Dia De Los Muertos is about to be celebrated across Mexico.
-A far cry from the western commercial horror-fest of Halloween, it is a glorious celebration of life and a time to remember and honor the dead, with temporary altars erected in loving memory.
+Dia De Los Muertos is celebrated every year across Mexico.
+A far cry from the Western commercial horror-fest of Halloween, it is a glorious celebration of life and a time to remember and honor the dead, with temporary altars erected in loving memory.
 On this occasion, we present to you skulls in art!

 Calacas and calaveras (skeletons and skulls) appear everywhere, in candied sweets, as parade masks, and as dolls.

 Skulls are popular in the art of many cultures, and it made me wonder about artists’ fascination with them.
 They have always appeared in art.
 Lucas van Leyden’s St Jerome muses over a skull in his study in 1521, referencing Albrecht Dürer‘s St Jerome of 1514.

 Pieter Claesz used a skull as the focal point in his Still Life in 1628.

 Pablo did a classic Picasso on his 1946 Black Jug and Skull.